ToshioCP/WNote/README.md

 WNote is 'Web Note'.
 User is a person who has logged in to this site.
+Guest is a person who hasn't logged in to this site.
 If you want to be a User, you need to sign up first.
 User can write anything in WNote and save it.
 User can read any note you saved.
+Guest can read notes which r_public switch is on.
+Guest cannot read notes which r_public switch is off.

 ### WNote has article and section